 The temples of Angkor Wat are Siem Reap’s main draw, but did you know there are plenty of other interesting things to do in the general vicinity?
-From the Angkor National Museum to the Land Mine Museum to riding a hot air balloon over the Angkor ruins, you can explore a number of other destinations that help make Siem Reap the most popular tourist destination in Cambodia.
+From the Angkor National Museum to the Landmine Museum to a hot air balloon ride over the Angkor ruins, you can explore a number of other destinations that help make Siem Reap the most popular tourist destination in Cambodia.

-Cambodia also offers an easy, online alternative to getting your visa – the Cambodia e-Visa that costs an extra US$5 in processing fees, but saves you the time and effort that comes with getting a regular Cambodia visa.
-These, and other pre-visit quandaries, answered in the linked article above.
+Cambodia also offers an easy, online alternative to getting your visa: the Cambodia e-Visa that costs an extra $6 in processing fees but saves you the time and effort that comes with getting a regular Cambodia visa.

 The winter months from November to February represent the peak travel season for Siem Reap.
 These months are cool and dry, avoiding the extremes of heat and precipitation you’d find in other times of the year.
 Weather is crisp at night and just cool in the daytime.
 A number of festivals also take place during this season.